telerik/maui-docs/knowledge-base/custom-localization-dotnet-maui-dataform.md

 When working with the [DataForm](https://docs.telerik.com/devtools/maui/controls/dataform/overview) for .NET MAUI, you might need to customize the error messages displayed for validation errors.
 Specifically, you want to change the default range validation error message to a custom one.

 This KB article also answers the following questions:
-- How to customize error messages in .NET MAUI DataForm?
+- How to customize error messages in .NET MAUI DataForm when validation is implemented through attributes in your ViewModel?
-- How to use custom localization with DataForm in .NET MAUI?
-- How to change the validation error messages in DataForm?
+- How to change the validation error messages in DataForm through validation attributes?

 ## Solution